-On complex environments, the root user can delegate the access of some section to specific groups of local users.
+In complex environments, the root user can delegate the access of some Server Manager pages to specific groups of users.

-- one or more pages of the System section
+one or more pages under the System section

-To create a new delegation, access the User & Groups page under the group section, then edit an existing group or create a new one.
-Select one or more items from the System views and Applications menus.
+To create a new delegation, go to the System > User & Groups > List > [Groups] section then select the Delegations action of an existing group.
+Pick one or more items from the System views and Applications menus.